feefles/PennCoursePlus/README.md

 May run slowly, depending on internet speed.
 Could try reloading page

-Note some professors may not have rating- either they are new there are irregularities in middle initial, so difficult to search for them.
-Will try to fix that in the future

 This is not a substitute for PCR, but a nice addition to enhance your course selection process.